Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

 However, from a modeling perspective, $\mathcal{E}^{1}$ and $\mathcal{E}^{2}$ have some undesirable characteristics.
-First, except if one is actually modeling the inception of economic activity, what happened in the ``past overlaps'' cannot be fully ignored by the model since it should ``inherit'', in a sense that will later be made precise, some effects of past economic activity.
+First, unless one is actually modeling the inception of economic activity, what happened in the ``past overlaps'' cannot be fully ignored by the model, since it should ``inherit,'' in a sense that will later be made precise, the consequences of past economic activity.

-Second, the economy $\mathcal{E}^{1}$ implicitly assumes that the creation of any form of fiat money is impossible, and, therefore, only barter equilibria exist.
+Second, the economy $\mathcal{E}^{1}$ implicitly assumes that the creation of any form of fiat money is impossible and, therefore, that only barter equilibria exist.
 This is a strong assumption.
-On the other hand, the economy $\mathcal{E}^{2}$ allows both barter and monetary equilibria to exist and, therefore, does not exclude a priori the creation of fiat money.
-Considering that $\mathcal{H}^{1}\subseteq\mathcal{H}^{2}$ and that monetary equilibria can Pareto dominate barter equilibria, it is reasonable to assume that the creation of fiat money is a possibility and, in this sense, $\mathcal{E}^{2}$ is a more adequate model.
+On the other hand, the economy $\mathcal{E}^{2}$ allows both barter and monetary equilibria to exist and does not exclude a priori the creation of fiat money.
+Considering that $\mathcal{H}^{1}\subseteq\mathcal{H}^{2}$ and that monetary equilibria can Pareto dominate barter equilibria (e.g., \textcite{Samuelson_1958}), it is reasonable to assume that the creation of fiat money is a possibility and, in this sense, $\mathcal{E}^{2}$ is a more adequate model.

-One could correctly point out that past overlaps are not necessarily ignored by $\mathcal{E}^{2}$, since $m^{h}\geq0$, $h\in G^{2}_{0}$, can be interpreted not as fiat money created, but as fiat money previously acquired, although in this type of model the acquisition process itself is exogenous.
-Furthermore, this interpretation carries the implicit assumption that all households of generation $G^{2}_{0}$ never consumed, in their previous period of life, more than their endowment, i.e., there are no borrowers in $G^{2}_{0}$.
+One could correctly point out that past overlaps are not necessarily ignored by $\mathcal{E}^{2}$, since $m^{h}\geq0$, $h\in G^{2}_{0}$, can be interpreted not as fiat money created, but as fiat money previously acquired; although in this type of model the acquisition process itself is exogenous.
+Furthermore, this interpretation carries the implicit assumption that all households of generation $G^{2}_{0}$ never consumed, in their previous period of life, more than their endowment could afford (i.e., there are no borrowers in $G^{2}_{0}$).

-However, since households are heterogeneous, it is possible, for example, that intragenerational trade has occurred in the past period $t=0$ and some households of $G^{2}_{0}$ have become borrowers of their own cohort.
-In order to allow this sort of economic activity in the model, one could simply let $m^{h}\in \mathbb{R}$ and interpret it not only as money, but as money or debt in period $t=1$.
+Nonetheless, since households are heterogeneous, it is possible that intragenerational trade has occurred in period $t=0$ and some households of $G^{2}_{0}$ have become borrowers of their own cohort (i.e., along with fiat or outside money, generation $G^{2}_{0}$ also carries IOU or inside money).
+In order to allow this sort of economic activity in the model, one could simply let $m^{h}\in \mathbb{R}$ and interpret it not only as fiat money but also as private debt obligations standing in period $t=1$.
 Let $\mathcal{E}^{3}$ be one of these economies in which $m^{h}\in\mathbb{R}$, $h\in G^{3}_{0}$.